PJ-Oscheh/bkpm/README.md

-The plugins's source must be manually updated in the lists, but the lists can be updated from BKPM, so we encourage our users to create a Pull Request to update source links (if necessary) and version strings, so that those changes can be sent to everyone!
+The plugins's source link and version string must be manually updated in the lists, but the lists can be updated from BKPM, so we encourage our users to create a Pull Request to update source links (if necessary) and version strings, so that those changes can be sent to everyone!

 Burg Kurg is my own server, and thus I opted to name this program after it.
 However, this program is for everyone, and contains no advertising for my server.